andrewlowndes/ts-jsx-project/readme.md

 The entry file for compiling and running the Typescript is 'src/index.tsx'.
 Add your own code by creating a file with the '.ts' or the '.tsx' (JSX) extension in the src directory (or subdirectory).

 ### Writing tests
-Add your tests to the src directory (or subdirectory) with the file extension '.spec.ts'.
+Add your tests to the src directory (or subdirectory) with the file extension '.spec.ts' or '.spec.tsx'.

 ### Add 3rd party libraries
 Install the library via `npm i {libraryName}`.